theappbusiness/accessibility-guidelines/README.md

 #### Make things appear and behave in consistent ways

-* Do not any trigger important or disorientating change when an element just receives focus.
+* Do not trigger any important or disorientating change when an element just receives focus.
 [More about 3.2.1]()

 * Do not any trigger important or disorientating change when someone just changes the value of an form input.
 [More about 3.2.2]()

 * [WEB ONLY] Make sure that navigation elements that appear on multiple pages look and behave consistently.
 [More about 3.2.3]()

-* [WEB ONLY] Make sure that navigation elements that appear on multiple page are identified consistently.
+* [WEB ONLY] Make sure that features that appear on multiple page are identified consistently.
 [More about 3.2.4]()

 #### Help people avoid and correct mistakes